 The final analytical results from the monitoring of conditions at the Grand Calumet River are being received.
 The analytical reports will be posted on the city’s website as they are received.
 Copies of the reports will also be available for review at the Sanitary District office located at 5201 Indianapolis Boulevard during normal business hours 7:00 – 3:00.

 If you have any questions, please contact the East Chicago Sanitary District at 219-391-8466.

-To download a PDF of the above notice Click Here.
+To download this notice Click Here.